awsdocs/aws-app-mesh-user-guide/doc_source/appmesh-getting-started.md

 + You want to be able to easily adjust the traffic weighting so that 100 percent of the traffic goes to `serviceBv2` once it's proven to be reliable\.
 Once all traffic is being sent to `serviceBv2`, you want to deprecate `serviceB`\.
 + You don't want to have to change any existing application code or service discovery registration for your actual services to meet the previous requirements\.

 To meet your requirements, you've decided to create an App Mesh service mesh with virtual services, virtual nodes, a virtual router, and a route\.
-After implementing your mesh, you update the  services hosting your actual actual services to use the Envoy proxy\.
+After implementing your mesh, you update the  services hosting your actual services to use the Envoy proxy\.
 Once updated, your services communicate with each other through the Envoy proxy rather than directly with each other\.

 ## Prerequisites<a name="prerequisites"></a>